jp-chickadee-project/jesting/README.md

 ### Installation

 1) Clone directory
-2) Run npm install
+2) Run `npm install`

 ### Configuration

+1. In MySQL
+    1. Create a USER and DATABASE
+2. Load MChickadees.sql into MySQL via the command line
+    1. `mysql -u USER -p DATABASE < /path/to/MChickadees.sql` (Make sure you're in the same directory as MChickadees.sql)
-1. Open "config.js"
+3. Open "config.js"
-    1. Change "serverUrl" and "port" to match your system's configuration
+    1. Change "serverUrl", "port", "database", "mysqlUser", and "mysqlPass" to match your system's configuration
-3) Create

 ### Running

-npm test or npm debug
-//npm debug outputs additional debugging information
+Run `npm run start` in project directory

+### Testing

+Test the API by running `npm test` or `npm debug`.

 ### Progress